-No matter what your reason for downsizing your home, you can take the opportunity to get rid of all the clutter you’ve accumulated over the years, streamline your possessions and do some creative curating for your new space.
-With less space, you can keep the things that hold true meaning and get rid of anything you just don’t need anymore.
+No matter what your reason for downsizing your home is, you can take the opportunity to get rid of all the clutter you've accumulated over the years, streamline your possessions and do some creative curating for your new space.
+With less space, you can keep the things that hold true meaning and get rid of anything you just don't need anymore.
 Hold a garage sale to drum up some extra cash to start your new chapter or donate those surplus items to charity.

 A smaller home requires less furniture, appliances, electronic equipment, decorative items, floor coverings, and all the other bits and pieces you need to fill up a large, multi-level, multi-room space.
-Usually, when people downsize, the goal is also to save money since with downsizing comes a potential reduction in your mortgage – or, if you’ve built up enough equity, even going mortgage-free.
+Usually, when people downsize, the goal is also to save money since with downsizing comes a potential reduction in your mortgage or home loans – or, if you've built up enough equity, even going mortgage-free.
 With a cheaper property, you say goodbye to financial stress, and hello to a healthy savings account.

 Cut back on maintenance

-Let’s face it – a big house needs constant cleaning, repairing and general upkeep that is costly, time-consuming and stress-inducing.
-Scaling back to a much smaller space means fewer home maintenance household tasks and trips to Bunnings that eat up your weekends: you’ll have more time to relax and spend quality time with family and friends, and generally to enjoy a more balanced lifestyle.
+Let's face it – a big house needs constant cleaning, repairing and general upkeep that is costly, time-consuming and stress-inducing.
+Scaling back to a much smaller space means fewer home maintenance household tasks and trips to Bunnings that eat up your weekends: you'll have more time to relax and spend quality time with family members and friends, and generally enjoy a more balanced lifestyle.

 Strengthen your ties

-Closer quarters means closer family bonds.
-It’s too easy to spread out and do your own thing in a sprawling space.
+Closer quarters mean closer family bonds.
+It's too easy to spread out and do your own thing in a sprawling space.
 Learning to live together when you downsize to a smaller home can lead to more sharing, socialising, cooperation, organisation, compromise and better emotional connection between you and other family members.

 Reduce your energy consumption

-In addition to the money you’re already saving, downsizing to a smaller home can lead to reduced costs for heating, cooling, utility bills and household appliances.
+In addition to saving money, downsizing to a smaller home can lead to reduced costs for heating, cooling, utility bills and household appliances.
 This means an improved overall cash flow.
-If lower energy bills aren’t incentive enough, consider how significantly you’ll reduce your family’s carbon footprint.
+If lower energy bills aren't incentive enough, consider how significantly you'll reduce your family's carbon footprint.
 The planet will thank you for it.